Weaverize/dynamic-binding/readme.md

 - `#.set(path, value)`
 	- `path` is the dotted string path, just like for `get`.
 	- `value` is the value to set, it can be of any type.
+You can use those utility fonction only if you want, they're not mandatory to `get` or `set` the binded properties.

 ### `extends Bindable(Polymer.Element)`
-Polymer Elements don't have to specify a datastore, `__data` will be used automatically.
+Polymer Elements don't have to specify a datastore, `__data` will be used automatically using this class mixin.

 Polymer Elements already have `get` and `set` defined natively.